 Want to Practice SSP?

+The best way to perfect a new stitch is to use it repeatedly in a project.
 SSP is one of the decreases used in our Woodburne Cardigan Knit Along.
-Each knit along includes detailed online lessons to guide you step-by-step through the pattern so you can improve your skills while finishing a project expertly.
+Each knit along includes detailed online lessons to guide you step-by-step through the pattern so you can improve your skills while finishing the project expertly.
 It’s like having a knitting instructor on-demand!
-Check out all of our knit alongs at https://knitalongclub.com/courses/.
+Check out all of our online knit alongs at https://knitalongclub.com/courses/.